sagarbuddhic/questions/README.md

 difference with no sql and sql

-tyoes of no sql DBS
+types of no sql DBS

 Popular NoSQL Databases & Their Use Cases